Antonio Soler (composer): Life at El Escorial Monastery and Royal Court

 Soler entered the monastery as a novice in 1752, at the age of 23, and took holy orders a year later, embarking on a busy routine as a Hieronymite at El Escorial (near Madrid).
 There he studied under José de Nebra and (according to some sources) Domenico Scarlatti, before teaching in his own right.
 He was appointed music teacher for the Infantes Antonio and Gabriel, sons of Carlos III.

 While there, he was known to have 20-hour workdays, in the course of which he produced more than 500 compositions.
 Among these were around 150 keyboard sonatas, many believed to have been written for his pupil, the Infante Don Gabriel, a son of King Carlos III.
 Other pieces include Christmas villancicos and Catholic liturgical music, including Masses.
 He died in the monastery of San Lorenzo del Escorial.

 Compositions

 Padre Soler's most celebrated works are his keyboard sonatas, which are comparable to those composed by Domenico Scarlatti (with whom he may have studied) but are more varied in form than those of Scarlatti, with some pieces in three or four movements; Scarlatti's pieces are in one (mostly) or two movements.
 Soler's sonatas were cataloged in the early twentieth century by Fr.
 Samuel Rubio and so all have 'R' numbers assigned.

 Soler also composed concertos, quintets for organ and strings, motets, masses and pieces for solo organ.
 He also wrote a treatise, Llave de la modulación ("The Key to Modulation", 1762).

-Soler's Six Concertos for Two Organs are still very much in the repertoire and have often been recorded.
-A fandango authored by Soler, and probably more often performed than any other work of his, is claimed by some to be of doubtful authorship..
+Soler's Six Concertos for Two Organs remain in the repertoire and have often been recorded.
+A fandango authored by Soler, and probably more often performed than any other work of his, is claimed by Isidro Barrio and some others to be of doubtful authorship.